CHCAA-EDUX/scientific-computing-01/classes/introduction-to-git.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 The two files are untracked in the repository (directory).
 You want to **add the files** to the list of files tracked by Git.
 Git does not track any files automatically and you need make a conscious decision to add a file.
+This is essential - when creating a snapshot (a commit), only the files that are tracked (staged) will be part of the snapshot.

-Let’s do what Git hints at and add the files:
+Let’s do what Git hints at and stage the files:

 ```console
 $ git add ingredients.txt